 • "Further" from an already-extreme starting point means landing in territory that previous generations of users rarely reached

 This is especially relevant for adolescents and young adults, whose brains are still developing and whose dopamine systems are more plastic.
 A 2023 Common Sense Media survey found that 54% of teens had seen pornography by age 13, and the intensity of what they encounter continues to rise.
-For more on how this affects younger users specifically, see Quitting Porn as a Teenager.
+For more on how this affects younger users specifically, see Quitting porn as a teenager.

 The neuroscience in brief